 Railways roots out illegal softwares, more Tatkal tickets for passengers now

-More Tatkal tickets will be available for passengers now as the railways have weeded out illegal software and arrested 60 agents who would use them to block such tickets, a top official said on Tuesday.
-Railway Protection Force (RPF) Director-General Arun Kumar said the cleansing operation means Tatkal tickets would be available for passengers for hours now, compared to a minute or two earlier after the booking opens.
+More Tatkal tickets will be available for passengers now as the railways have weeded out several illegal software and arrested 60 agents who would use them to block such tickets, a top official said on Tuesday.
+Railway Protection Force (RPF) Director-General Arun Kumar said the software cleansing exercise means Tatkal tickets, which would earlier vanish within minutes of opening of the booking, will now be available for passengers for hours.

-For example, while on October 26, 2019, Tatkal tickets were available for two minutes for the Magadh Express, on February 10, they were available for over 10 hours since the bookings opened on February 9, 2020, on the train.
-Similarly, on the Sampoorna Kranti Express, Tatkal tickets were available for a little over four minutes on November 16, 2019, while on February 8, 2020, there were available for 18 minutes.
+For example, on October 26, 2019, Tatkal tickets were available for two minutes for the Magadh Express, while for February 10, they were available for over 10 hours after the bookings opened on February 9, 2020.
+Similarly, on the Sampoorna Kranti Express, Tatkal tickets were available for a little over four minutes on November 16, 2019, while on February 8, 2020, they were available for 18 minutes.

 On the Swatantrata Senani Express, on November 16, 2019, the Tatkal bookings lasted for just a little over two minutes, while on February 8, it lasted for more than an hour.
 "This position has been taken from different zones and we have seen that the Tatkal tickets are available for longer.
 We are still monitoring other software which can be used to book tickets and will move on them as and when they try to book tickets illegally," said Kumar.